 Please note that most unrestricted films are not classified by the Classification Office before release, but if you disagree with a film's G, PG or M rating you should definitely let us know.
 For more information, see Inquiries and complaints about classification.

 Anyone can be shown or sold this.
 G films should have very low levels of things like frightening scenes.
-However, not all G level films are intended for family audiences and it is always a good idea to look at reviews and plot information before taking children to any film.
+However, it is always a good idea to look at reviews and plot information before taking children to any film.

 Films and games with a PG label can be sold, hired, or shown to anyone.
 The PG label means guidance from a parent or guardian is recommended for younger viewers.
 It is important to remember that PG films can be aimed at an adult audience and to be aware of the content of a film if you are taking children to it.